-Study shows how cannabis use during adolescence affects brain regions associated with schizophreniaMay 8th, 2012 in Neuroscience /
+Study shows how cannabis use during adolescence affects brain regions associated with schizophreniaMay 8, 2012 in Medicine & Health / Neuroscience

 New research from the Royal College of Surgeons in Ireland (RCSI) published in Natures Neuropsychopharmacology has shown physical changes to exist in specific brain areas implicated in schizophrenia following the use of cannabis during adolescence.
 The research has shown how cannabis use during adolescence can interact with a gene, called the COMT gene, to cause physical changes in the brain.